p00f/cphelper.nvim/README.md

 - `:CphRetest [numbers]` to test the same binary without recompiling.
 - `:CphEdit [number]` to edit/add a testcase.
 - `:CphDelete [numbers]` to delete testcases.

+The filetype of the floating window showing results is `Results`, so you can disable your indentline/cursorline plugins for this filetype.
 ## Prefs
 - `g:cphdir` : The directory in which contests are stored (default `~/contests`) (Specify **absolute path**)
 - `g:cphlang` : Preferred language for the first solution file opened.
 You can open another `solution.language` file for a particular problem using `:e` and that file will be used.